- Waitlists are currently open for pre-K, kindergarten, and middle school admissions.

 Your child’s position on a waitlist can go up or down at any time due to other students joining the waitlist or receiving waitlist offers.

 How do I see my position on a waitlist?

 Log in to MySchools.nyc to see your child’s position on any waitlist, at any time.
 You can also talk to your child’s school counselor or contact a Family Welcome Center to get this information.

 Are there separate waitlists for general education (GE) and Students with Disabilities (SWD) seats?

 Each middle school and high school program has seats for general education students and seats for students with disabilities.
 There is a separate waitlist for each group of seats.
 This means that:

-- If your child is eligible for seats for students with disabilities, they will be on the waitlist for students with disabilities.
+- If your child is in the SWD seat group, they will be on the waitlist for students with disabilities.

-- If your child is not eligible, they will be on the waitlist for general education students.
+- If your child is in the GE seat group, they will be on the waitlist for general education students.

-Your MySchools account will show which group of seats (and waitlist) your child is eligible for.
+Your MySchools account will show which seat group (and waitlist) your child is in.
 This is not something you are able to choose or edit.
 Learn more at schools.nyc.gov/Middle and schools.nyc.gov/High.